AlaraEda/VR-360-Video-Unity-/README.md

 ### What did I learn?
 By making this small project I learned how easy it is to get a (VR) video to work in Unity.
 I also learned that I DON'T need to add a video-management script of my own, since the "Video Player"-component already handles this itself.
-I didn't think making a project like this was going to be so easy and fast!
+I thought making this assignment was going to take a lot of time, but it actually went very easy and fast!
 Next up: learning how to add your own video and how to interact with it!

 ### Prototype